Hub and spoke meetings

 Into the Heart of Meetings: Basic Principles of Meeting Design (ebook or paperback)

-meeting design books In 2013, Eric de Groot and Mike van de Vijver published this unique, extraordinary, and important book on meeting design.
+The cover of the book "Into the Heart of Meetings"In 2013, Eric de Groot and Mike van de Vijver published this unique, extraordinary, and important book on meeting design.
 Into the Heart of Meetings takes the reader on a deep exploration of “the essential processes that take place during meetings and how to influence these processes through Meeting Design in order to obtain the best outcomes.”

 Rather than the usual “how to create great meetings book” approach of tying meeting design to the logistical challenges of the kinds of meetings we have all experienced, Eric & Mike correctly concentrate on the process of (non-routine) meetings: how to design in interactive meeting experiences and behaviors that create the meeting’s desired and needed outcomes.

 There are methods of meeting process design in this book I’ve seen nowhere else.
 (To get a taste, check out blog posts I wrote about three of them: 1, 2, & 3).
-Whether you’re a meeting design novice or seasoned pro, you will learn really important things from this book.
+Whether you’re a meeting design novice or a seasoned pro, you will learn really important things from this book.
 Buy it!

 Intentional Event Design (ebook or paperback)